FIRE BAN IN EFFECT

 WILDFIRES OF NOTE:

-PWF 070 remains classified as under control at 251 hectares in size west of Keg River.
-The fire has been completely surrounded by dozer guard and the perimeter has not changed since Monday of last week.
-Firefighters and aircraft are continuing to work towards extinguishing this fire and do not expect the perimeter to grow beyond the current boundaries.
+PWF 070 remains being held at 251 hectares in size west of Keg River.
+The fire has been completely surrounded by dozer guard and the guard held today.

 HWF 042 (Chuckegg Creek Fire)